-Consideration of 2018 Say on Pay Vote
+Consideration of Stockholder Feedback and 2020 Say on Pay Vote

 The Committee and the Board value the input of our stockholders and strive to foster a constructive dialogue with stockholders on matters of executive compensation and corporate governance.
-At our 2018 Annual Stockholder Meeting, more than 85% of the votes cast were in favor of our non-binding advisory vote on executive compensation ("2018 Say on Pay Vote").
-Though the Committee recognized the 2018 Say on Pay Vote reflected support for the Company's executive compensation programs, the Committee remains committed to ongoing stockholder engagement.
-In 2018, we continued to strengthen our outreach to stockholders to maintain strong lines of communication with our stockholders and shared stockholders' perspectives with the Committee and the Board.
+At our 2020 Annual Stockholder Meeting, 69% of our stockholders supported our executive compensation program by approving our non-binding advisory vote on executive compensation ("2020 Say on Pay Vote").
+Recognizing that the 2020 Say on Pay vote reflected some level of investor concern for the Company's executive compensation programs, we continued to strengthen our outreach to stockholders to maintain strong lines of communication with our stockholders and shared stockholders' perspectives with the Committee and the Board.

+In 2020, management directly engaged with stockholders representing approximately 70% of our outstanding shares in over 150 interactions with investors.
+See "Stockholder Engagement Program" beginning on page 35 for more information.
 From this outreach, the Committee and the Board gained valuable insight into our investors' views about the Company, including our executive compensation programs.
-As a result of the feedback received from investors during 2018, the Committee made the following enhancements to our executive compensation programs and disclosure:
+The Committee and the Independent Directors considered these views and feedback in approving year-end incentive awards for 2020 and structuring and approving the 2021 compensation programs for the NEOs.
+For 2021, as a direct result of the feedback received from investors during the 2020 outreach, the Committee made the following changes to our executive compensation programs and disclosure: